weber1158/eds-classification/README.md

 [![status](https://joss.theoj.org/papers/c2564d4c44b4ee77c24ac32f7431a6b2/status.svg)](https://joss.theoj.org/papers/c2564d4c44b4ee77c24ac32f7431a6b2)

-# 🚨 **ATTENTION**
+## 🚨 **ATTENTION**
+#### 1. Version 1.5.0 will be released soon.
+To view and access the most recent commits, download the files on [GitHub](https://github.com/weber1158/eds-classification).
+When I have finished updating the files in the GitHub repository I will push a new release that can be downloaded from the MATLAB Central File Exchange.
-#### The files in the Julia folder will no longer be updated here.
-The files are being migrated to [https://github.com/weber1158/eds-classification.jl](https://github.com/weber1158/eds-classification.jl).
+#### 2. The files in the Julia folder will no longer be updated here.
+The files have been migrated to [https://github.com/weber1158/eds-classification.jl](https://github.com/weber1158/eds-classification.jl).

 ## About